stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: rest

-  Would yield the following response:
+  This POST would yield the following response:

   .. code-block:: HTTP